Run Restore Playbook Locally on the Controller

 Note

-If the backup contains patches, Ansible Restore playbook will apply the patches and prompt you to reboot the system.
+If the backup contains patches and exclude_sw_deployments=false is used, Ansible Restore playbook will apply the patches and automatically reboot the system if required.
 Then you will need to re-run Ansible Restore playbook.

 The flag wipe_ceph_osds=true is required for a restore in a new hardware.
 For more details, see AIO-SX - Restore on new hardware.

-• ssl_ca_certificate_file defines a single certificate that contains all the ssl_ca certificates that will be installed during the restore.
-It will replace /opt/platform/config/<software-version>/ca-cert.pem, which is a single file containing all the ssl_ca certificates installed in the host when the backup was done.
-The certificate assigned to this parameter must follow this same pattern.
+• ssl_ca_certificate_file defines a single certificate or a bundle that contains all the ssl_ca certificates that will be installed during the restore.

 Note

 The ssl_ca certificates are not automatically renewed, you MUST renew the soon-to-expire certificates before the backup operation.
 The expired ssl_ca certificates are not restored.
-For more details, see :ref: Recommended Backup and Retention Policies<recommended-backup-and-retention-policies>.
+For more details, see Recommended Backup and Retention Policies.

 For example: